Florida Virtual School Names Top Five Graduates, All Achieving GPAs Above 4.6

 16 students participated in the Spanish National Honor Society

-15 students are graduating with either their Associate in Arts (AA) or Associate in Sciences (AS) degree, made possible through the FLVS dual enrollment program
+15 students are graduating with either their Associate in Arts (AA) or Associate in Science (AS) degree, made possible through the FLVS dual enrollment program

 The Florida Virtual School’s full-time schools are available to all Florida Kindergarten through 12th grade students.
 The fully online educational experience is delivered in real-time by Florida-certified teachers.
 The public school district includes an elementary, middle, and high school.
 Students take a full-time course load and follow a traditional 180-day school year from August through May.